Using parsuna¶

 A TokenKind enumeration with one variant per declared token, plus the reserved

-EOFandERRORsentinels.
-Skip tokens appear here like any other token; fragments do not.A RuleKind enumeration with one variant per non-fragment rule.
+EOFsentinel (kind id0).
+Lex failures are not a TokenKind variant — see The event model for the per-language representation.
+Skip tokens appear in the enum like any other token; fragments do not.A RuleKind enumeration with one variant per non-fragment rule.
 Attached to every structural event so consumers can identify subtrees.

 A parse_<rule> entry point per non-fragment rule, accepting a source string or (where the target runtime supports it) a stream.
-The entry point returns a Parser object — the generated driver wrapped around the runtime’s pull loop.
+The entry point returns a Parser object — the runtime’s pull-loop iterator over the generated state machine.

 The Parser object, which yields Event values one at a time.
 Every target spells this as its native iterator protocol (